MicrosoftDocs/sandbox/sandbox/notbacon.md

 [!include[](includes/header.md)]

 # NotBacon
 [NotBacon](https://github.com/anthonychu/not-bacon) is a web application that detects the presence of bacon in a photograph.
-This project is written in C# and JavaScript, and uses [Custom Vision Service](https://customvision.ai).
+This project is written in C# and JavaScript, and uses Azure's [Custom Vision Service](https://customvision.ai), part of the [Cognitive Services](https://azure.microsoft.com/services/cognitive-services/) collection, to perform the image recognition using a customized image classifier.

-Custom Vision Service is part of Microsoft Azure's [Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
-You can use it to create customized image classifiers in a few minutes.

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/?repository=https://github.com/anthonychu/not-bacon)